YasinEl/mzRAPP/inst/md/README.md

 ## Interpretation of assessment results

-Reliability assessment results are distributed over the panels “Assessment results (peaks)” and “Assessment results (alignment)”.
-In the first panel a number of performance metrics is given on the top:
-<br> <br> <u>Found peaks:</u> <br> The number of benchmark peaks for
-which a match was found among the NT peaks in the peak picking step.
-<br> <br> <u>Peak fragments:</u> <br> The number of peak fragments which
-have been found that have been found over the whole dataset.
-For a graphical explanation of a split peak please look at the mzRAPP publication. <br> <br> <u>Missing Value (S|R):</u> <br> Number of systematic (s) and random (R) missing values after the peak picking step.
+Reliability assessment results are distributed over the panels “Assessment results (peaks)” and “Assessment results (alignment)” or can be generated using R-functions (shown below).
+Using the shiny user interface the following performance metrics are given at the top of the first panel: <br> <br> <u>Found peaks:</u> <br> The number of benchmark peaks for which a match was found among the NT peaks in the peak picking step. <br> <br> <u>Peak fragments:</u> <br> The number of peak fragments which have been found that have been found over the whole dataset.
+For a graphical explanation of a split peak please look at the mzRAPP publication. <br> <br> <u>Missing Value (S|R):</u> <br> Number of systematic (S) and random (R) missing values after the peak picking step.
 This classification is depending on the peak with the lowest benchmark area detected via NPP.
-If a missing peak has a benchmark area
-\> 20% higher than the lowest NPP-detected peak it is classified as R if it is \< than 20% as S. <br> <br> <u>Pred. error increase \>20%p:</u>
-<br> Isotopologue areas are predicted from the most abundant
-isotopologue of each molecule.
+If a peak missed by NPP has a benchmark area \> 20% higher than the lowest NPP-detected peak it is classified as R if it is \< 20% higher or even lower as S. <br> <br> <u>Pred. error increase \>20%p:</u> <br> Isotopologue areas are predicted from the most abundant isotopologue of each molecule.
 If the relative error of this prediction is more than 20 %p higher for NT-peak areas (compared to benchmark-areas) it is refelcted in this variable.
 Here only peak areas from the peak picking step are considered. <br> <br> <u>Min. \# of alignment errors:</u> <br> Gives the minimum number of alignment errors